GOkwori/Grizk-Gallery/README.md

 * The title of the site at the top of every page.
 This title serves as a clickable link that seamlessly navigates users back to the home page.
 The title design is elegantly presented to provide a consistent and intuitive user experience across the site.
   ![Grizk Art Gallery](documentation/features/page-title.png)

 * The website incorporates a streamlined and visually appealing navigation menu, facilitating easy access to key sections.
 Users can seamlessly explore different pages, including Home, Gallery, Exhibition, and Booking, enhancing overall navigation efficiency.
+The navigation menu is collapsible for a seamless experience on smaller screens.

   ![Navigation Menu](documentation/features/nav-bar.png)